fvekul/beton/README.md

 This last line returns a json response ``{"scheur": True/False, "success"=True/False}``, the "success" key denotes whether the image was succesfully classified, the "scheur" key denotes whether a tear in the concrete was detected.

+Alternatively, run the ``sendImage.py`` script to classify an image.